 1939 Frith Manor School was opened.
 It was built on land that had been owned by Sir Titus Barham, the owner of Express Dairies.

 With the outbreak of World War II, allotments and air-raid shelters appeared in the park.
 Soldiers were billeted at Frith Manor School.
 The school was variously used as a welfare clinic, emergency feeding centre and fire-watching headquarters.
 It was also used to store ammunition until early 1940.
 Finchley Golf Club was used for tank exercises and barracks.
 There were long periods of nightly air raids.
 Bombs fell in Cissbury Ring South, Wolstonbury and Walmington Fold destroying a number of houses.
 A flying bomb fell and exploded at the southern end of Walmington Fold.

 POST WORLD WAR II

-Post-war developments included the housing developments in and around Southover and on the eastern side of what was to become known as Sussex Ring.
+Post-war developments included the housing developments in and around Southover and on the northern side of what was to become known as Sussex Ring.
 The planned extension of Chanctonbury Way into the Totteridge Valley was prevented by the green belt legislation of 1947.

 The Woodside Park Ratepayers’ Association, which had stopped collecting subscriptions during the war, started again at the reduced rate of one shilling per household in 1945.
 Membership had increased to cover a substantial proportion of households by 1955 when it became know as the Woodside Park Ratepayers’ and Residents’ Association.
 By 1960 the Association was regularly augmenting its funds by selling advertising space in a printed newsletter, circulated to residents.